davaya/openc2-jadn-software/Schemas/OSCAL-1.1.2/README.md

    6 ar               Assessment-results             // Assessment layer: information produced from assessment activities 7 poam             Plan-of-action-and-milestones  // Assessment layer: Plan of action and milestones: findings to be addressed by system owner
 ```
+## 3 Modeling OSCAL in JADN
+After understanding the differences in approach and demonstrating JADN's ability to validate existing OSCAL data,
+the question remains: what advantages does it have in this application?
+A minimal set of logical types is easier to describe, understand, and edit.
+Logical types are essential content -> bare HTML, encoding rules add implementation detail -> css

+Example: Assessment plan unique constraint on component and user (uses key).
+Logical: is_unique, has_key.
+Lexical: serialized as map or list.

 ## 4 Summary
 | Feature           | JADN                                            | Metaschema                              |